Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 ?> This documentation could change with any version.
 Be sure to check it periodically.

-## :channels
+## channels
 ### At A Glance
-The `:channels` command allows players to manage private chat channels.
+The `channels` command allows players to manage private chat channels.
 Players can create, join, invite, leave, and transfer ownership of channels in a controlled environment.

 ?> Required Clearance Level To Execute: `1`